lpozo/richpyls/PUBLISH.md

 # Publishing to PyPI

-This guide explains how to publish the `pyls` package to PyPI, including both automated and manual publishing methods.
+This guide explains how to publish the `richpyls` package to PyPI, including both automated and manual publishing methods.

 ## 🤖 Automated Publishing (Recommended)